netflie/laravel-notification-whatsapp/README.md

 ## Security

-If you discover any security related issues, please email alex@netflie.es instead of using the issue tracker.
+If you discover any security related issues, please email hola@netflie.es instead of using the issue tracker.

 ## Contributing